-Just remember to go to listen.
+Just remember to draw near to listen.
 And pray before you meet with someone, asking the Lord to speak to you through them.
 Remember how King Solomon gave the Queen of Sheba all she desired?
-Go in ready to ask for much (it's really good to spend time praying in advance asking God what He wants you to ask.
+Go in ready to ask for much (it's really good to spend time praying in advance asking God what He wants you to ask the peson you're meeting with.
 If you come to the time prepared with questions to ask, can that ever yield treasures.
-Or if it's spur of the moment, ask for them to share their story of how they came to know Jesus and what He's currently teaching them.)
+Or if it's spur of the moment, ask for them to share their story of how they came to know Jesus and what He's currently teaching them and if there's anything they sense the Lord laying on their heart to share with you.)